Cindicator Market Cap Reaches $3.92 Million (CND)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Cindicator was first traded on September 9th, 2017.
+Cindicator’s launch date was September 9th, 2017.
 Cindicator’s total supply is 2,000,000,005 tokens.
+Cindicator’s official Twitter account is @cindicator and its Facebook page is accessible here.
+Cindicator’s official website is cindicator.com.
 The Reddit community for Cindicator is https://reddit.com/r/cindicator and the currency’s Github account can be viewed here.
-Cindicator’s official Twitter account is @cindicator and its Facebook page is accessible here.
-The official website for Cindicator is cindicator.com.

 Сindicator’s founders envision a future where the collective intelligence of analysts, data scientists, and investors is leveraged by AI to solve the most pressing problems of the post-capitalist era.”

-It is usually not currently possible to purchase alternative cryptocurrencies such as Cindicator directly using U.S. dollars.
-Investors seeking to trade Cindicator should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Cindicator using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Cindicator directly using U.S. dollars.
+Investors seeking to trade Cindicator should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Cindicator using one of the exchanges listed above.

 Receive News & Updates for Cindicator Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Cindicator and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.